Migrating from v2 to v3

 GET /funds/allocations/impact?dateTimeFrom=2025-05-01T00:00:00Z&dateTimeTo=2025-06-01T00:00:00Z&fundsOrganisationId=2f6d6b1f-1c6a-4e9a-9c15-7b8a0db1a2c3

 v3 also adds a separate GET /funds/allocations/profit-share endpoint for the service fee distribution across the organisation hierarchy.
-This data was bundled into clientServiceFeeShare and ekkoServiceFeeShare on each v2.6 record.

 Response changes